 - If you must stop, steer off the roadway as far as safely possible.

-- In severe fog, emergency flashers may help make you more visible to other drivers.
+- In severe fog, emergency flashers may help increase you visibility to other drivers.
 (Check state laws regarding use of flashers while moving.)